Tailnet lock white paper

 Signing node keys for new nodes

-When a node is added to a locked tailnet, it will lack a node key signature and hence other nodes in the tailnet will not communicate with it, that is, it is locked out.
+When a new node is added to a locked tailnet, it will lack a node key signature and hence other nodes in the tailnet will not communicate with it, that is, it is locked out.
 An administrator can sign the new node’s node key with a trusted TLK (using the tailscale lock sign command) to allow it to make connections within the tailnet.
-This signature is then transmitted to the control plane, through which it is distributed to all nodes in the tailnet.
+This signature is then transmitted to the control plane and distributed to all nodes in the tailnet.

 When a new node is added to the tailnet, it is signed by a trusted tailnet lock key, then distributed to peer nodes, which can verify the signature before allowing connections.